 The college's academic and occupational offerings have grown significantly over the years.
-The college now offers 89 associate degree programs, up from 49 a decade ago.
-And, 80 programs lead to workforce training certificates, more than twice the number from 10 years ago.
+As of mid-2019, the college now offers 92 associate degree programs, up from 49 a decade ago.
+Among those academic opportunities are 23 associate degree for transfer (AD-T) programs.
+And, 71 more programs lead to workforce training certificates, approximately twice the number offered 10 years ago.

 Academic programs are numerous and varied, ranging from animation to welding.
 Expanding students' transfer options are 24 associate degree programs that provide guaranteed transfer to the California State University system.
 These transfer programs include administration of justice, communication studies, computer science, early childhood education, elementary teacher education, mathematics, and physics.

 College of the Canyons also stands out as a leader in student achievement.
 The college is ranked No. 1 in Los Angeles County and No. 2 in California for its completion rate by college-prepared students.
-Nearly 80 percent of college-prepared students complete a degree or certificate, or are ready to transfer to four-year universities when their studies are completed.
+Nearly 80 percent of college-prepared students complete a degree or certificate, or are ready to transfer to fouryear universities when their studies are completed.
 And, the percentage of students who transfer to four-year universities is one of the highest of the 21 community colleges in L.A.
 County.

-Increasing opportunities even further is First-Year Promise, which pays first-year college fees for approximately 300 new full-time students.
-The program, which launched in the fall of 2017, allows students to achieve their educational goals by paying their enrollment and student service fees, and providing free computer lab printing, textbooks and instructional supplies.
+Increasing opportunities even further is Canyons Promise, which pays first-year college fees for new full-time students, as well as second-year fees for those students who maintain academic standards.
+Launched in 2017 as First-Year Promise, the expanded and rebranded program allows students to achieve their educational goals by paying their enrollment and student service fees, and providing free computer lab printing, textbooks and instructional supplies.

-The college has also been a pioneer in the effort to adopt Open Educational Resources (OER), a term that refers to textbooks and other learning resources in the public domain.
+The college also is a pioneer in the effort to adopt Zero Textbook Costs (ZTC), a term that refers to textbooks and other learning resources available in the public domain.
 Students consistently point to the high cost of textbooks as a significant barrier to their educational goals.
-Most OER textbooks, on the other hand, are free.
-The number of courses using OER materials is growing, and students using them are currently saving an estimated \$3 million per year.
+The number of courses using ZTC materials is growing, and students using them are currently saving more than \$3 million per year.